 In order to qualify for federal financial aid, you must meet the following general eligibility criteria:

 *Although some programs may consider students enrolled in 4 credits to have half-time status, in order to qualify for federal financial aid, students must be enrolled in a minimum of 6 credits.
-The only exceptions to this rule are students enrolled in one of the courses designated by the Registrar’s Office to carry a full-time status.

 The Free Application for Federal Student Aid (FAFSA) is used to determine eligibility for federal aid programs.
 Our priority filing date is March 1 for the following fall.
 We recommend that you file as soon as possible.
 Although missing the priority deadline may impact your eligibility for certain funds as shown in the table below, it will not impact your eligibility for Federal Direct Loans.